-The workshop would not aim at achieving a consensus.
-The report would aim at reflecting points of general agreement, points for further discussion and, as a way forward, suggested actions under the identified main outcome.
-For organizational reasons, each speaker was kindly requested to send their abstract, PowerPoint presentation and the text of their presentation to Ms. Kayon Wray by 19 October 2018.
+The workshop would not aim at achieving consensus.
+Its report would aim at reflecting points of general agreement, points for further discussion and, as a way forward, suggested actions under the identified main outcome.
+For organizational reasons, each speaker was kindly requested to send any powerpoint presentation and the text of their presentation and abstract to Ms. Kayon Wray by 19 October 2018.

 For registration, participants were kindly invited to fill out and return the attached form (see Annex B) along with a picture to Ms. Kayon Wray (email: kwray@isa.org.jm) no later than 15 October 2018.
 When participants arrive at the UN-ESCAP, they would have to pass the x-ray machine and approach the registration counter on ground floor to get their badge.
-Please be advised that only participants with a meeting badge are allowed to enter meeting room A.
+Please be advised that only participants with meeting badge are allowed to go to meeting room A.